SECTION LEADERAlternate Career Titles:

 The ease of advancement depends on which section of the orchestra one is striving for.
 For example, the Section Leader of the violin section can move on to take the position of Concertmaster/Concertmistress position.
 However, by tradition this is a role given to violinists, so it’s not an option for other Section Leaders.

 Education and Training

-A college or music college degree is not generally required, but conservatory training or a degree in music performance will assist the musician in his or her goal of becoming a musician and Section Leader.
+A college or music college degree is not generally required, but conservatory training or a degree in music performance will assist the musician in his or her goal of becoming a Section Leader.
 And, years of training and instrument study are essential.

 Experience, Skills, and Personality

 As mentioned, to become a Section Leader, one must have experience as a Section Player.
 Also, many play in chamber music ensembles.
 In general, Section Leaders gain experience by playing in youth orchestras, and eventually work on and on, crafting their skills and abilities.
 And, as said above, the Section Leader must be a good leader, but this cannot be obvious to the audience.